AC Troubleshooting: 12 Common AC Problems and How to Fix Them

 Solution

-Something as simple as a tripped circuit breaker can cause inadequate airflow, so check your fuse box first using the steps outlined above.
-If it’s not your fuse box, you should call in a professional to inspect your system and see if there are internal problems.
-They’ll be able to diagnose whether or not you have a worn belt or a refrigerant leak, which could happen if the Schrader HVAC valve breaks.
+Something as simple as a tripped circuit breaker can cause inadequate airflow, so check your fuse box to see if the circuit tripped.
+If it’s not your fuse box, you should call in a professional to inspect your system and identify any internal problems.
+They’ll be able to diagnose whether you have a worn belt or a refrigerant leak, which could occur if the Schrader HVAC valve breaks.

 6. Your AC Is Leaking Liquid

-When it comes to air conditioner troubleshooting for leaking liquid, there are two potential causes: water and refrigerant.
-Condensation outside of the air conditioner is normal, but if you see brightly colored stains near the unit, condensation in the AC, or water leaking inside your home, that indicates a bigger problem.
+When troubleshooting air conditioner leaks, there are two potential causes: water and refrigerant.
+Condensation outside the air conditioner is normal, but you might have a more significant problem if you see brightly colored stains near the unit, condensation in the AC, or water leaking inside your home.

 Solution

 Turn off the unit and call in the professionals.
-An R-410 or even an R-22 refrigerant leak can cause damage to your compressor, which is a costly part to replace.
-If it’s exceptionally hot when you’re facing this issue, we also suggest taking a trip over to your local (air-conditioned) fast food restaurant for a cold ice cream cone while you wait for the professionals.
+An R-410 or R-22 refrigerant leak can damage your compressor, which is a costly part to replace.

 7. Your AC Is Having Drainage Issues

-AC units have moisture that needs to drain out from the system.
+AC units have moisture that needs to drain out of the system.
 The condensate moves through a drain pipe to a pan and finally out to a drain.
-But the drainage pipe or the drain can become clogged from dirt and debris, which can then cause water buildup in the unit.
-This can cause serious problems and major damage to the AC unit.
+The drainage pipe or the drain can become clogged with dirt and debris, which can cause water buildup in the unit, leading to more serious problems and major damage to the AC unit.

 Solution